-Since the inception of the ketogenic diet and the diet plan’s recommendation about the necessity of consuming fats for the best result, there has been a lot of debate on this topic, particularly within members of the Ketogenic (Keto) diet community.
-If there is a comparison between ghee and butter, what’s the better option here and why?
+Since the inception of the ketogenic diet and the diet plan’s recommendation about the necessity of consuming fats for the best weight loss result, there has been a lot of debate on this topic, particularly within the members of the Ketogenic (Keto) diet community.
+If there is a comparison between ghee and butter, what’s the better option here, and why is it so.

-Both Ghee and butter are dairy products and both contains almost the same ingredients.
-Therefore it can be commonly assumed that ghee and butter are both equally Keto friendly, but in reality there is a fine line of difference between both the ingredients, especially for the Keto followers, for their ultimate success in following the ketogenic diet plan.
+Both ghee and butter are dairy products, and both contain almost the same ingredients.
+Therefore you may commonly assume that Ghee and butter are both equally Keto-friendly.
+Still, in reality, there is a fine line of difference between both the dairy staples, especially for the Keto followers, for their ultimate success in following the ketogenic diet plan.

-Let’s compare ghee vs butter from different aspects.
+Let’s compare Grass-fed ghee vs. butter from nutritional aspects.

 What is a Keto diet?